open-rmf/rmf_gym/README.md

 ![hardware_in_the_loop.gif](/docs/gifs/hardware_in_the_loop.gif)

-There are also tools to [run tests hands-free](/rmf_gym_worlds/README.md/#Automated-testing), by automating all launch processes.
+There are also tools to [run tests hands-free](/rmf_gym_worlds/README.md/#Automated-testing), by automating all launch processes. ( The following gif is running hands free ! )

 ![auto_run_tests.gif](/docs/gifs/auto_run_tests.gif)